-The Province Lands Visitor Center in Provincetown (open daily 9-5, May-Oct.) and the Salt Pond Visitor Center in Eastham (open daily 9-4:30) provide information and exhibits about the national seashore.
+The Province Lands Visitor Center in Provincetown (open daily 9-5, mid-Apr. to mid-Oct.), phone (508) 487-1256, and the Salt Pond Visitor Center in Eastham (open daily 9-4:30), phone (508) 255-3421, provide information and exhibits about the national seashore.
 Both centers offer evening programs that are presented in adjacent amphitheaters in the summer; check locally for hours and schedules.

 Guided walks and lectures are offered July through October.
 Interpretive shelters provide historical exhibits.
 Self-guiding nature trails are open all year; trail leaflets are available at visitor centers and at the head of each trail.

 There are four picnic areas, and picnicking is allowed on all beaches; a permit is required to build an open fire.
-Swimming is permitted on six beaches in the summer and lifeguards are on duty from late June through August 31.
+Swimming is permitted on six beaches in the summer and lifeguards are on duty from late June through Labor Day.
 No license is required for saltwater fishing, but a state license is required for freshwater fishing, and a town license is needed for shellfishing.